McDegens-DAO/McSwap/README.md

 3. Extract the contents of the package.

 ## Skins
-The following skins are included for convenience.
+The following skins are included as examples.

 * default